 No two people are alike, and what works for someone else may not work for you—especially when it comes to food.
-That’s why I want you to play detective as you let carbs back into your life, and explore questions like these:
+That’s why I want you to play detective as you start reintroducing carbs after low carb dieting, and explore questions like these:

 Does gluten cause problems for you?
 When you eat gluten-containing grains, do you experience bloating, brain fog, or other problems?
 If not, you can introduce small amounts of them back into your diet.
 Otherwise, give this category of grains a pass and opt for gluten-free breads and pasta.